-Activities which may affect freshwater wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains, and which are required by the DEM for remediation of contamination resulting from releases of oil and/or hazardous materials are allowed in accordance with Rule 6.01 provided that:
+Activities which may affect freshwater wetlands and which are required by the DEM for remediation of contamination resulting from releases of oil and/or hazardous materials are allowed in accordance with Rule 6.01 provided that:

-- A. The initial document or plan identifying potential impacts to freshwater wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains, and all subsequent action plans are submitted for CRMC review; - B. All site remediation activities which may affect freshwater wetlands in the vicinity of the coast, area(s) of land within fifty (50) feet, riverbanks, and flood plains, are under the direct oversight or control of the DEM; - C. The remediation activities are only those necessary to protect and/or restore freshwater wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains, from impacts or substantial threats resulting from actual releases of hazardous materials; and - D. The remediation activities incorporate all measures necessary to fully protect, replace, restore or mitigate the harm to any affected areas wetlands including best management practices, best available technologies, and any other measures which, in the opinion of the Director CRMC are necessary to: - 1) Comply with the substance and intent of these Rules; - 2) Protect the wetland environment; and - 3) Protect the functions and values provided by freshwater wetlands.
+- A. The initial document or plan identifying potential impacts to freshwater wetlands and all subsequent action plans are submitted for CRMC review; - B. All site remediation activities which may affect freshwater wetlands in the vicinity of the coast are under the direct oversight or control of the DEM; - C. The remediation activities are only those necessary to protect and/or restore freshwater wetlands from impacts or substantial threats resulting from actual releases of hazardous materials; and

+- D. The remediation activities incorporate all measures necessary to fully protect, replace, restore or mitigate the harm to any affected wetlands including best management practices, best available technologies, and any other measures which, in the opinion of the CRMC are necessary to: - 1) Comply with the substance and intent of these Rules; - 2) Protect the wetland environment; and - 3) Protect the functions and values provided by freshwater wetlands.